codinasion-archive/codinasion-programme/programme/check-prime-number/README.md

   - SanjayShetty01
 ---

-## Write a program to check prime number
+## Write a programme to check prime number

 ```txt
 Input  : 7